MockbaTheBorg/RunCPM/readme.md

 The ESP32 build doesn't yet support the analogWrite BDOS call.<br>
 The ESP32 build may require additional changes to the code to support different ESP32 boards.<br>
-The ESP32 build uses the slower SPI mode for accessing the SD card.<br>
+The ESP32 build uses SPI mode for accessing the SD card.<br>

 ## STM32 Limitations

-The STM32 builds but is not tested yet.
-Your mileage may vary.<br>
+The ESP32 build uses Soft SPI mode for accessing the SD card.<br>

 ## Dedications